Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 Example Steps:

 1. Check if the reshape can be done:
-    - See if the number of elements in the original matrix (number of rows multiplied by the number of columns) matches the number of elements in the desired output (the argument `rows` multipled by the argument `columns`).
+    - See if the number of elements in the original matrix (number of rows multiplied by the number of columns) matches the number of elements in the desired output (the argument `rows` multiplied by the argument `columns`).
     - If the reshape cannot be done, raise a `ValueError`
 2. Create an empty list where we'll store the rows of the new matrix for our return value
 3. Iterate through the input matrix in order.